 Yes.
 Even with the most careful guests and robust safety precautions in place, accidents are bound to happen.
 First, make sure you’re protected by investing in liability insurance that covers your home as a short-term rental, not as a primary residence.
 In fact, our owner agreements require liability coverage.
 Regular homeowners insurance isn’t sufficient.
 Standard homeowner policies typically cover the home you live in, not vacation homes that guests stay in or that sit empty during the off-season.

-For another layer of protection for your property and the belongings inside it, we ensure you have comprehensive vacation rental damage coverage through our partnership with Assurant.
+For another layer of protection for your property and the belongings inside it, Vacasa homeowners can have access to supplemental vacation rental damage coverage through our Accommodations Protection Program.

 If you'd like to move forward, we’ll put you in touch with our market expert in your neighborhood to explore the financial potential of your home, outline our management fee, and introduce your local team.